 (c) information on what constitutes work place violence and on the means of identifying the factors that contribute to work place violence;

-(d) the work place violence prevention measures set out in sections 97 to 100; and
+(d) the work place violence prevention measures taken in accordance with sections 97 to 100; and

 (e) the employer’s procedures for reporting on work place violence or the risk of work place violence.

 (4) At least once every three years and in either of the following circumstances, the employer must review and update, if necessary, the information, instruction and training provided:

 (5) The employer must keep signed records, in paper or electronic form, of the information, instruction and training that each employee is provided with for a period of two years after the day on which an employee ceases to perform an activity that has a risk of work place violence associated with it.